Ddnirvana/awesome-serverless-research/README.md

 # Awesome Serverless Research
 A curated list of awesome serverless research works, including papers and open-sourced projects.

+If you find some interesting work/projects missing in this list, please contact me through issues or email (dd_nirvana@sjtu.edu.cn) :)

 ## Contents
 - [Review](#review)